Abstract Integration in Net Convergence Structures: Conclusion: Classification Schemes and (other) Open Problems.

 This is basically a question of the continuity of a (linear and isotone, sometimes) functional on spaces with general convergences and with specific properties generated by integration.
 That seems to require additional study of general convergence structures and many-valued topologies as is \cite{hohle}, \cite{butzmann}, \cite{gahler1}, \cite{gahler2} and references and further works therein.
 This seems to be related to the connection between integration in general convergence structures and Daniell integration in this context - continuity properties here are the key to obtain possible connections.

-With respect to measures and functions, it seems directly possible, and in fact straightforward, to modify all the Riemmanian constructions above, not so much the Lebesgue ones, to interval functions in the sense of Henstock \cite{henstockmagnum}.
+With respect to measures and functions, the Riemmanian constructions above, not so much the Lebesgue ones, admit interval functions integration in the sense of \cite{henstockmagnum}.
 This provides, in particular, a non-linear version of the integration procedures above.
 The domain of the measures produces another challenge:

-\begin{itemize} \item Considering more general domains, such as orthoalgebras, difference posets, (D)-lattices and other structures presented in \cite{pulmannova}, which results above are preserved and, more interestingly, which convergence properties of measures and integrals are possible to prove ? \end{itemize}
+\begin{itemize} \item Considering more general domains, such as orthoalgebras, difference posets, (D)-lattices and other structures presented in \cite{pulmannova}, which results above are preserved and, more interestingly, which convergence properties of measures and integrals are possible to prove ?
+That is, developing a non-commutative integration in the Riemmanian sense is an open problem in general. \end{itemize}

-This also relates to the general integration theory of Kusraev and Malyugin \cite{kusraevmalyugin}, which may serve as a guideline, specially with respect to extension theorems of measures.

-Nothing has been said with respect to weak type integrals of Pettis \cite{pettisoriginalarticle} type.
-It is not difficult to prove that the Fleischer Net Riemann and Saks Type Integrals (but not the $S^{*}$-integral!), are of the weak type as in Sipos \cite{siposweakintegral} weak type order integral, which is defined in terms of an "order dual" of a Riesz Space.
-Related to duality in general convergence (partially ordered groups and vector spaces) as in Chapter 4 of \cite{butzmann}, it arises the following question:

-\begin{itemize} \item Can a general weak-type Pettis integration be developed in partially ordered net convergence structures in such a way that this theory is compatible with Riemann and Lebesgue type-integration procedures in these general convergences ? \end{itemize}